 The specific requirements for each criterion are available by clicking on the label.
 The resulting pop-up also contains (where applicable):

-- Notes: From official ACMG-AMP 2015 guidelines
+- Notes: From official ACMG 2015 guidelines (opens new window)

 - Local adjustments: Notes specific to your own setup

 - Match: What triggered the suggestion (this is still in development and may be somewhat cryptic or not available)

 To add a suggested criterion to the interpretation, click

 ADD to the right.